Lee Ra-jin

 Lee Ra-Jin (이 라진; born January 10, 1990, in Seoul) is a South Korean sabre fencer.
 She won a silver medal, as a member of the South Korean fencing team, in the same weapon at the 2010 Asian Games in Guangzhou, China.

-Lee represented South Korea at the 2012 Summer Olympics in London, where she competed in the women's individual sabre event, along with her teammate Kim Ji-Yeon, who eventually won the gold medal in the final.
-However, she lost the first preliminary round match to Venezuela's Alejandra Benitez, with a final score of 9–15.
+Lee represented South Korea at the 2012 Summer Olympics in London, where she competed in the women's individual sabre event, along with her teammate Kim Ji-yeon, who eventually won the gold medal in the final.
+However, she lost the first preliminary round match to Venezuela's Alejandra Benítez, with a final score of 9–15.